tonygao0125/learningSpark/README.md

 3. Accumulator (less used)

 #### High Level APIs of Spark - Structured APIs
-1. Dataframe
+1. Dataframe - no fixed schema
-2. SQL
+2. SQL - SQL statement for dataframe/dataset control (data define and manipulation)
-3. Dataset
+3. Dataset - has fixed schema

-**On top of it, it supports: 1.
-Structured Streaming.
-2. Advanced Analytics.
-3. Other Libraries.**
+#### On top of High Level APIs, it supports:
+1. Structured Streaming.
+2. Advanced Analytics. (for ML use)
+3. Other Libraries.

 #### Versions
 - 2014 -> 1.0 (1.6) -> RDD
 - 2016 -> 2.0 (2.1, 2.4) -> Dataframe, Dataset